dentoneast/quad-haven-reactjs/homely-quad-next/docs/homely-quad-mobile-migration/phase4-summary.md

 ## Overview

-Phase 4 successfully implements the complete frontend interface for the maintenance request management system, including role-based workflows for tenants, landlords, and workmen.
-The system provides comprehensive request tracking from submission through completion with visual status timelines and priority management.
+Phase 4 successfully implements the complete maintenance request management system with both frontend interface and backend APIs.
+The system includes role-based workflows for tenants, landlords, and workmen with proper security, performance optimizations, and comprehensive request tracking from submission through completion with visual status timelines and priority management.

 ---